quirijndubois/phanim/README.md

 # phanim
 PHysics ANIMations:
 a bad Physics render engine

-Look at the example files to figure out how to use the library.
+The project is still in the early stages of development, so larger simulation will be slow and features are very limited.
+Look at the example files for what cool stuff you can already do!

 ## Requirements
 pygame, numpy